jjying89/Yelp-Restaurants-Analysis/README.md

 >
  >>**c)** Compare restaurants’ ratings of cities with the least popular teams (Jacksonville Jaguars, Tampa Bay Buccaneers, Tennessee Titans, Cincinnati Bengals, Buffalo Bills)

+> The analysis of the  data and the answers to the questions above can be found in the project presentation file [Restaurant_density_analysis.](https://github.com/CSwilliams88/project_1/tree/main/Presentation)
+>
 ### Conclusions.
 >According to statistica.com, there are 660,755 restaurants in the US as of spring 2018.